awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Setup GraphStorm Real-time Inference Docker Image ..................................................
-Same as :ref:`GraphStorm model training and inference on SageMaker <distributed-sagemaker>`, you will need to build a GraphStorm real-time inference Docker image.
+Similarly to :ref:`GraphStorm model training and inference on SageMaker <distributed-sagemaker>`, you will need to build a GraphStorm real-time inference Docker image.
 In addtion, your executing role should have full ECR access to be able to pull from ECR to build the image, create an ECR repository if it doesn't exist, and push the real-time inference image to the repository.
 See the `official ECR docs